gabipana7/gabipana7.github.io/index.md

 ---

 # This portfolio website is under construction!
-## Projects will be each thoroughly showcased on this website! (for now they go to github)
+## Projects will be each thoroughly showcased on this website! (for now, the links below go to github)

 ## Hi!